frictionlessdata/website/site/products/table-schema/README.md

 ## Where it is used

 Table Schema is a useful solution at various stages of data work.
 Ensuring your data is well-formed towards a set of expectations is critical to doing meaningful work with data, and is exactly the role Table Schema can play.

-[HEXAGONS: highlight the steps that are related to this solution]

 In addition to the core software we develop for Frictionless Data, Table Schema has seen adoption among widely used tools for working with data such as [Pandas](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.io.json.build_table_schema.html).